BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Recommended by Nathalie from Unbridled

 If you ever plan a road trip through the North of the U.S., you should definitely hit the Glacier National Park.

-It is my favorite of all places in the U.S. Montana’s only National Park is a playground for hikers and outdoor junkies.
+My favorite of all places in the U.S. Montana’s only National Park is a playground for hikers and outdoor junkies.
 It has many stunning trails for day hikes and trekking, crystal-clear lakes for kayaking, and remote areas for relaxation.
 You can fully disconnect from your stressful life because cell phone service is non-existent.

 If you are like me, you will be camping.
 The campsites are very popular, so you should reserve your site before you go or get up extremely early so that you can get one of the precious spots at Lake McDonald or Rising Sun.